nmtan2001/recommendation-system-phobert/README.md

 1. **Data Collection**: Gather datasets from the internet, including production practice and scientific research materials.
 2. **Data Preprocessing**: Standardize and tokenize Vietnamese texts, handle punctuation and emojis, and perform text segmentation.
-3. **Model Training**: Use BERT and other machine learning models like SVM for sentiment analysis.
+3. **Model Training**: Use PhoBERT and other machine learning models like SVM and Naive Bayes for sentiment analysis.
 4. **Recommendation Algorithm**: Develop algorithms to provide personalized recommendations based on sentiment analysis results.
 5. **System Development**: Implement the recommendation system using a Django backend and a Chrome browser extension.